 More Breakfast Ideas

 Let’s cook up some more variety in your breakfast routine.
 Try any of these ideas below:

 - 1 cup milk* any milk or milk alternative will work

 - 1 tbsp Oreo pudding mix or chocolate

-- 1 tbsp peanut or almond butter measure with your heart 😉
+- 1 tbsp almond butter measure with your heart 😉

 - Gummy worms or candied eyes for topping if making them spooky!

 - flax meal, chia seeds, plain protein powder or hemp hearts